mahdishafiei/proBatch/Alcohol /README.md

-# Using Probatch package to remove the batch effect in the Mice brain due to Alcohol
+# Applying Probatch to eliminate batch effects in the mouse brain data under influence of alcohol.

 ### Probatch Package?